hipe/tmx/lib/skylab/beauty-salon/doc/issues/028-name-conventions-for-functions-and-methods.md

-+ `get_` - result is the result object of having allocated new memory for and initialized an object that is either of a native "primitive data structure or type" or a ubiquitous low-level utilty class (stream, box, hash, array etc). see [#094] dedicated section on this. this method must have no side-effects.
++ `get_` - result is the result object of having allocated new memory for and initialized an object that is either of a native "primitive data structure or type" or a ubiquitous low-level utilty class (stream, box, hash, array etc). see [#.B] dedicated section on this. this method must have no side-effects.

 + `flush` is our "go-to" name for something that cannot fail and